OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 If any provision of these Terms of Service is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of the Terms of Service remain in full force and effect.

-What Do I Do If I Think I Have A Claim Against Evernote?
+What Do I Do If I Think I Have a Claim Against Evernote?
 Let us Know About Your Complaint.

 We want to know if you have a problem so we encourage you to contact our Customer Support team (click on the "Support Home" link at the bottom of the Evernote homepage) if you have any concerns with respect to the operation of the Service or any Evernote Software, as we want to ensure that you have an excellent experience.